-Overview of assessment of change for all indicators
+Overview of Assessment of change for all indicators

 The table below summaries traffic light assessments for 24 indicators and their component measures.
-For each indicator its number, title, and measures (where applicable) are shown.
+For each indicator, its number, title, and measures (where applicable) are shown.
 Indicators are numbered according to the Strategic Goal with which they most closely link.

-Indicator / measure(s) Long-term Change 2 Short-term Change 3 Last Updated Latest Data A1.
-Awareness, understanding and support for conservation \odot 2019 2017 A2.
-Taking action time spent in co on for nature: volunteer onservation 2000-2017 ⊘ 2012-2017 2019 2017 A3.
-Value of biodiversity integrated into decision making Under development Not Applicable A4.
-Global biodiversity impacts of UK economic activity / sustainable consumption Under development 2019 Not Applicable A5.
-Integration considerations of biodiversity into business activity ⊘ 1999-2017 2012-2017 2019 2017 B1.
-Agricultural B1a.
-Area of land in agrienvironment schemes ⊘ 1992-2018 2013-2018 2019 2018 and forest area under environmental management schemes B1b.
-Area of forestry land certified as sustainably managed 2 001-2019 2014-2019 2019 2019
+Indicator / measure(s) Long-term change 2 Short-term change 3 Last Updated Latest Data A1.
+Awareness, understanding and support for conservation \odot \odot 2020 2018 A2.
+Taking action for nature: volunteer time spent in conservation 2020 2018 A3.
+Value of biodiversity integrated into decision making Under development 2019 Not Applicable A4.
+Global biodiversity impacts of UK economic activity / sustainable consumption Under de velopment 2020 Not Applicable